For a more detailed program description and details, visit https://sites.evergreen.edu/entrepreneurship/

 Entrepreneurship, farming, agriculture extension and other food- and agriculture-focused government agencies, (i.e., USDA, FDA.
 WSDA, WA Dept. of Health, WA Dept. of Ecology), NGO, restaurant industry, and food processing and distribution.

-$40 for computer software
+$40 in fall for computer software